RenaudAvenas/Oxard.XControls/README.md

 Oxard XControls (for Xamarin controls) is available on nuget.org (https://www.nuget.org/packages/Oxard.XControls)

 ## Comming soon
-Customizable buttons like Button, RadioButton, CheckBox...
-Adding Ellipse shape
+Next project is to include an ItemsControl

 ## v1.0.1.0
 - Events - TouchManager

-This is a way to control touches on a control without gesture but directly via touches points.
+This is a way to control touches on a control without gesture but directly via touches points (multitouch is not managed yet).
-- Button
+- Buttons

 You can now have customizable buttons which inherits from ContentControl.
-Button is a good example of how to use TouchManager
+Button is a good example of how to use TouchManager.
+CheckBox and RadioButton have been added and inherit from Button class.
+- Shapes

+Ellipse is added.
-- CheckBox
+- Extensions

-This control has been added in this version
+Extensions to navigate in Xamarin "VisualTree".

 ## v1.0.0.0
 - Basics